LouiseSteward/learn/child-healthcare/text/quiz-09.md

 	+	AZT and nevirapine.
 	-	Lopinavir/ritonavir.
 	-	INH and rifampicin.
-10. All HIV positive children should receive:
+10. All HIV-positive children should receive:
 	+	Vitamin A.
 	-	Vitamin C.
 	-	Prophylactic INH.